it-vertex/.github/profile/README.md

 ![Vertex banner](https://github.com/it-Vertex/.github/blob/main/profile/Banner_alt.png?raw=true)

-Vertex Studio is a Ukrainian studio, or a team that creates its IT projects in various fields.
+**Vertex Studio** is a Ukrainian studio, or a team that creates IT projects in various fields.